 Tax-deductible work clothing (UK) -what to consider

-Whether you’re a sole trader or you run your own company, it’ll almost certainly be the case that you buy clothes to wear for work.
+Whether you’re a sole trader or you run your own company, it’ll almost certainly be the case that you buy high quality clothes to wear for work.
 Basically, this could be some corporate clothes or office clothes (UK).
 Indeed, this could be a suit, work trousers, contractor shirts, smart work clothes, pencil skirts, smart dresses for work (UK) and formal clothing.
 On the other hand, it could be a contractor outfit or outfits for particular jobs such as overalls or protective clothing, etc. Therefore, when can you claim contractor clothing and business clothing as part of your business expenses and will you receive a contractor work clothes tax deduction for any items in your contractor wardrobe?
 As this is a grey area, we’ll look at when are work clothes tax-deductible and when you’ll receive a uniform expense deduction.

 As a UK contractor, you may be able to claim for work clothes as part of your tax deductions for contractors.
 Please read on to see if you can do this.
 However, in many instances, two expenses are often missed by limited company contractors and small business owners alike.
 These are Trivial Benefits and the Annual Event (Christmas Party).
 What’s more, there’s specific rules to follow if you plan to make company donations or give business gifts.